Anonymous request (per-IP free quota)

 }'

-The Anysearch search API (/v1/*) supports flexible authentication.
+The AnySearch search API (/v1/*) supports flexible authentication.
 You can decide whether to send an API key based on where you are in your product lifecycle:

 The unified search endpoint.
 The gateway routes the query to the best providers based on intent, then fuses and re-ranks the results.